amidaware/trmm-docs/docs/install_agent.md

 ## Reinstalling mesh and reconnecting to TRMM

-Run this from Send Command
+Run this from Send Command:

 ```cmd
 "C:\Program Files\TacticalAgent\meshagent.exe" -fullinstall
 ```

-Then use Agent Recovery | Mesh Agent and choose Recover
+Then use Agent Recovery | Mesh Agent, and choose Recover:

 ## Stuck at "Downloading mesh agent..."?

-Make sure TRMM can connect to mesh, run:
+Make sure TRMM can connect to mesh.
+Run:

 ```bash
 /rmm/api/env/bin/python /rmm/api/tacticalrmm/manage.py check_mesh
 ```

-If there's an error, make sure you have it [setup correctly](howitallworks.md#meshcentral)
+If there's an error, make sure you have it [setup correctly](howitallworks.md#meshcentral).

 ![if sharing](images/meshcheck_sharing.png)